 We ended up winning the second year in a row (the only company to ever do that!).
 As part of the prize, we got to ring the NYSE opening bell again!
 So we got to experience a once-in-a-lifetime opportunity twice!

-As part of the prize we got a 3 day New York experience, private jet flight, a trip to Fiji to stay at Tony Robbin’s private resort for a week and then mentorship from Tony Robbins, Tim Ferris, Daymond John, Marie Forleo, Tobi Lütke, Jon Steinberg, Debbie Sterling, Harley Finklestein and Tom Farley.
+As part of the prize, we got a 3 day New York experience, a private jet flight, a trip to Fiji to stay at Tony Robbin’s private resort for a week, and then mentorship from Tony Robbins, Tim Ferris, Daymond John, Marie Forleo, Tobi Lütke, Jon Steinberg, Debbie Sterling, Harley Finklestein and Tom Farley.